rustwasm/wasm-bindgen/README.md

 [rustup]: https://rustup.rs

-First up, let's install the tools we need
+If you'd like you dive [straight into an online example][hello-online], but if you'd prefer to follow along in your own console let's install the tools we
+need:

 ```
 $ rustup target add wasm32-unknown-unknown